Ellie190/Student-Segmentation/README.md

   - To determine low engaged students online
   - To understand the different students engaging with online learning platforms
   - To perform student segmentation
-  - To provide personalised support students to students engaging with the platforms differently
+  - To provide personalised support to students engaging with the platforms differently

 ## Resources
 **RStudio Version:** 2022.07.1 Build 554 <br>